 |Discloses All Important Terms||No|

 Merchants’ Choice Payment Solutions employs an in-house telemarketing staff, and the company also partners with ISOs, resellers, and independent sales agents to market its services.
 The use of independent resellers can often result in frustration among merchants, as these sales representatives are usually untrained and unregulated.
-We are currently able to locate multiple negative Merchants’ Choice reviews that mention misrepresentation of rates and fees by the company’s sales representatives, indicating that this company is no exception.
+We are currently able to locate a moderate number of negative Merchants’ Choice reviews that mention misrepresentation of rates and fees by the company’s sales representatives, indicating that this company is no exception.

-On this website and elsewhere, we have found numerous merchant complaints indicating that the Merchants’ Choice Payment Solutions utilizes an unethical sales tactic known as “slamming” in which its telemarketing staff calls merchants and poses as their current merchant account providers.
-The standard interaction appears to be one in which the Merchants’ Choice representative states that they are from “Merchant Services,” neglecting to specify that they are not the merchant’s current provider.
+On this website and elsewhere, we have found numerous merchant complaints indicating that the Merchants’ Choice Payment Solutions utilizes an unethical sales tactic known as “slamming” in which its telemarketers call merchants and pose as their current merchant account providers.
+The standard interaction appears to be one in which the Merchants’ Choice representative states that they are from “Visa” or “Merchant Services,” neglecting to specify that they are not the merchant’s current provider.
 The telemarketer then appears to insist that the merchant needs to replace their credit card processing equipment in order to remain compliant with a new change instituted by Visa or MasterCard.
-Merchants who fail to accurately determine that the phone representative is not their current provider will then sign up for a “replacement” terminal, only to unexpectedly find themselves in a lengthy, expensive equipment lease through First Data.
+Merchants who fail to accurately determine that the phone representative is not their current provider will then sign up for a “replacement” terminal, only to unexpectedly find themselves in a lengthy, expensive equipment lease through First Data Global Leasing.

 These details have been recounted time after time on consumer protection websites with alarming specificity, indicating that this may be an officially sanctioned practice by the company.
 In fact, we are currently able to locate at least one instance on the company’s BBB profile in which Merchants’ Choice Payment Solutions insisted on enforcing the equipment lease that a merchant mistakenly signed up for, stating that the company’s name was clearly shown in the document signed by the merchant.
 We consider this sales practice to be highly deceptive, and there are documented cases in which merchant services providers have faced legal action as a result of this tactic.